PhilipHarries/apinate/README.md

 The api can be directed to output json, html, yaml or text.

-address, port and params directives are optional and default to 0.0.0.0, 8080 and false
+address, port, params and template directives are optional and default to 0.0.0.0, 8080, false and plain.tmpl

+#### HTML output

+If HTML output is specified, you can create your own template files in ~/.apinate/templates or /usr/share/apinate/templates, and specify which to use in the mapping configuration with the template directive

 ### toml
 ```